40843245/Vocabulary/README.md

 # Vocabulary
-For English (or other languages) vocabulary.
+For vocabularies in English (or other languages).